FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 Network interfaces Up & Open
 ============================

-As we said in the section about `used ports`_ Robotics use a number of ports.
+As we said in the section about `used ports`_ Robotics uses a set of ports.
 You can see the used ports using the following command:

 ::